tc39/proposal-intl-segmenter/README.md

 It is easy to create a stateless API based on this stateful one, or vice versa, in user JavaScript code.

-Q: Why is this an Intl API instead of String methods?
+### Why is this an Intl API instead of String methods?

-A: All of these boundary types are actually locale-dependent, and some allow complex options.
+All of these boundary types are actually locale-dependent, and some allow complex options.
 The result of the `segment` method is a SegmentIterator.
 For many non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
 This allows for the work that happens on each instantiation to be shared, improving performance.
 We could make a convenience method on String as a follow-on proposal.

-Q: What exactly does the index refer to?
+### What exactly does the index refer to?

-An index *n* refers to the boundary preceding the code unit *n*.
+An index *n* refers to the code unit index within a string that is potentially the start of a segment.
-For example, when iterating over the string "Hello, world💙" by words in English, there will be boundaries at 0, 5, 6, 7, 12, and 14 (i.e., the string segments like `┃Hello┃,┃ ┃world┃💙┃`, with the final segment consisting of a surrogate pair of two code units encoding a single code point).
+For example, when iterating over the string "Hello, world💙" by words in English,segments will start at indexes 0, 5, 6, 7, 12, and 14 (i.e., the string gets segmented like `┃Hello┃,┃ ┃world┃💙┃`, with the final segment consisting of a surrogate pair of two code units encoding a single code point).
-The definition of these boundary indices does not depend on whether forwards or backwards iteration is used.
+The definition of these boundary indexes does not depend on whether forwards or backwards iteration is used.

+### What happens when segmenting an empty string?

+No segments will be found, but random access will succeed once in each direction (e.g., `segmenter.segment("").following()` will return an iterator at index 0 with a null `segment`, and `segmenter.segment("").preceding(Infinity)` will return an iterator at index -1 with a null `segment`).
+Attempts to advance forward from 0 or higher, or backward from -1 or lower, will fail with a RangeError.
+We essentially synthesize two positions at which there is no segment (not just for empty string but for _all_ input), one before the string (which is also the starting point) and one after it.

+### What happens when I try to use random access with non-Number values?

+Someone's in QA. 😉
+The random access methods treat `undefined` starting index the same as unspecified, and will start from the current index.
+All other inputs are processed into integer Numbers—`null` becomes 0, Booleans become 0 or 1, Strings are parsed as string numeric literals, Objects are cast to primitives, and Symbols, BigInts, and `NaN` fail.
+Fractional components are truncated, but infinite Numbers are accepted as-is.

+### Do you feel bad about violating [<i>Iterator</i> interface best practices](https://tc39.es/ecma262/#sec-iterator-interface) by allowing random access to "reset" finished iterators?

+No, not really.